-When I’m writing a formal paper or article, I first scratch out a rough outline or jot down a bullet-pointed list of what I want to touch upon.
+You might start off a formal paper or article by scratching out a rough outline or jotting down a list of what you want to touch upon.

-But whether I start with the structure already in mind or it grows organically from my pen, I always go back at some point and think through the logic of the piece.
+Regardless of whether you start with the structure already in mind or the document grows organically, you still need to go back at some point and think through the logic of the piece.

 What to ask yourself